teem2/dreem2/README.md

 running smoke tests
 --------------------------

+(Important!
+See the README.md file in /3rd_party for a temporary workaround for phantomjs 2.
+You will not want to do the npm install if you're on the latest OSX)

 The smoke tests docs are run with [http://phantomjs.org/ 2.0](http://phantomjs.org/), so you'll need to install it with:

     npm install phantomjs@2.0